Discover folk - the CRM for people-powered businesses

 - What actions happen at each stage?

-This step ensures you don’t just recreate another “pipeline template”—you build a tool your team will actually use.
+This step ensures you don't just recreate another "pipeline template"—you build a tool your entire sales organization will actually use.

 2. Define pipeline stages